yoskhdia/sqscala/README.md

 ### 1b. prepare by code

 You can use SqsClient with credential provider and regions.
-Of course, you can instantiate AWS client directly, then put into SqsClient first argument.
+In many cases, it is easy that you should use regions pattern.
-In many cases, you should only use regions pattern.
+Of course, you can instantiate AWS client directly, and set SqsClient object to first argument.

 ```scala
 import com.amazonaws.regions.Regions